M.Tech. in Agriculture Engineering (2 Years)

 Our Vision

-To leverage on a mix of emerging and existing technologies for effective and inexpensive ICT penetration in agricultural development for productivity increase and income rise .To be the global lead enabler in innovating solutions through Informatics for agricultural development and prosperity.
+To leverage on a mix of emerging and existing technologies for effective and inexpensive ICT penetration in Agriculture development for productivity increase and income rise .To be the global lead enabler in innovating solutions through Informatics for Agriculture development and prosperity.

 Our Mission

-To prepare about 100,000 Graduates ready, through agricultural informatics, for undertaking S&T based agricultural development and to rejuvenate and usher in agricultural dynamism in the country, by 2025.
+To prepare about 100,000 Graduates ready, through Agriculture informatics, for undertaking S&T based Agriculture development and to rejuvenate and usher in Agriculture dynamism in the country, by 2025.

 Outcome

-Agricultural System (Research System, Input System, Production System, and Output System) built-in with effective ICT enabled “Information Systems”, is capable of delivering services, in local languages, for enhancing agricultural production, productivity and income rise, decision making, planning, monitoring and intervention in the interest of all stakeholders.
+Agriculture System (Research System, Input System, Production System, and Output System) built-in with effective ICT enabled “Information Systems”, is capable of delivering services, in local languages, for enhancing Agriculture production, productivity and income rise, decision making, planning, monitoring and intervention in the interest of all stakeholders.

-Agricultural Informatics emerges as a discipline out of Synergisation between Computer Science & Technology and Agricultural Science & Technology.
+Agriculture Informatics emerges as a discipline out of Synergisation between Computer Science & Technology and Agriculture Science & Technology.
 Seed is an embodiment of Knowledge System with built-in “Object programming”.
-Acceleration of the use of information technology (IT) in the field of agriculture is through “formal education” discipline – Agricultural Informatics – for development and the utilization of information system and technology for better and sustainable agricultural development.
-The Indian Agricultural Education System produces about 25000 in number from about 400 Agricultural Colleges.
-They have the bigger role to play in realizing “Agricultural Informatics” to the Farming community in the languages known to them.
+Acceleration of the use of information technology (IT) in the field of agriculture is through “formal education” discipline – Agriculture Informatics – for development and the utilization of information system and technology for better and sustainable Agriculture development.
+The Indian Agriculture Education System produces about 25000 in number from about 400 Agriculture Colleges.
+They have the bigger role to play in realizing “Agriculture Informatics” to the Farming community in the languages known to them.

 Eligibility Criteria

-• Students having Graduate / Post-Graduate Degree in Agricultural Sciences, B.Tech. from recognized University / Institute from India and Abroad.
+- Students having Graduate / Post-Graduate Degree in Agriculture Sciences, B.Tech. from recognized University / Institute from India and Abroad.
 OR Students having Post-Graduate degree in Mathematics, Physics, Statistics, Rural Development, Geography, Economics, Information Technology, Bio-Informatics, Bio-Technology, and Forestry.

 Admission Procedure

-• The admission shall be granted on the basis of valid score on CUET (PG)2024 / SUNET-2024 / Academic records and/or GATE score.
+- The admission shall be granted on the basis of valid score on CUET (PG)2025 / SUNET-2025 / Academic records and/or GATE score.

 Fee Structure